FRAMEWORK

 The gap: most disappointing AI output is a context failure, not a capability failure.
 The model is good enough.
 What's missing is the structure around it.

-Tools without an AgentOS are toys.
-AgentOS without rhythm goes stale in eight weeks.
+Tools without an operating model are toys.
+An operating model without rhythm goes stale in eight weeks.
 And solos most often stall on the structure work, not the technology.

 AI Benefits & ROI